 3. Catholic University of Louvain

-Catholic University of Louvain (UCLovain), officially known in French as Université Catholique de Louvain, is one of Belgium’s top-leading comprehensive academic institutions that offer English-taught programs.
-It is the largest French-speaking university and the oldest university in the country.
+Catholic University of Louvain, or UCLouvain, is one of Belgium’s top-leading comprehensive academic institutions that offers English-taught programs.
+It is also the most prominent French-speaking and oldest school in the country.
 Its roots trace back to its predecessor, the University of Louvain.
-It was established in 1425 and has faced many challenges throughout the years of its operation.
+Established in 1425, it has faced many challenges throughout its operation.

-UCLovain is one of Europe’s most renowned universities, topping many academic league tables in the study of philosophy, theology, and religious studies.
-It offers an extensive range of academic and research programs in law and criminology, management, psychology, educational science, public health, and architecture.
+The school offers extensive academic and research programs in law and criminology, management, architecture, and more.
 Moreover, it has a dynamic and culturally diverse learning community that welcomes many international students worldwide.
-Although it’s a French-speaking institution, UCLovian surprisingly offers a range of academic programs and courses entirely or partially taught in English, including economics, business management, European studies, history, philology, geography, computer science, engineering, and statistics.
+Although it’s a French-speaking institution, it surprisingly offers a range of academic programs and courses entirely or partially taught in English.

 4. Vrije Universiteit Brussel

-Vrije Universiteit Brussel (VUB) is a top-leading Dutch and English-speaking university in Belgium established with the vision of a university that focuses on providing education with no known ideological, political, cultural, or social boundaries.
-It was founded in 1834 but was eventually split into two academic institutions- the French-speaking Université Libre de Bruxelles (ULB) and the Dutch-speaking Vrije Universiteit Brussel (VUB).
-The two universities have solid strategic affiliations in educational and research projects.
+Vrije Universiteit Brussel is a top-leading Dutch and English-speaking university in Belgium that was established with the vision of a higher institution that focuses on providing education with no known ideological, political, cultural, or social boundaries.
+It was founded in 1834 with the French-speaking Université Libre de Bruxelles (ULB) but was eventually split into two academic institutions.

-VUB focuses on providing high-quality education with an international focus and cutting-edge research.
-It also operates with the mission to be of service to the community.
-The institute receives more than average national and international research citations than any other Flemish university.
+VUB provides high-quality education with an international focus and cutting-edge research.
+It also operates with the mission to serve the community.
+This Belgian institution receives more than average national and international research citations than any other Flemish university.

-VUB is also well-regarded for offering a range of award-winning academic programs in natural sciences, classics, life sciences, social sciences, humanities, and engineering.
-All degree programs and courses at UVB are internationally recognized with interdisciplinary and interactive approaches.
+Moreover, this school is well-regarded for offering a range of award-winning academic programs in natural sciences, classics, life sciences, social sciences, humanities, and engineering.
+All degree programs and courses here are internationally recognized with interdisciplinary and interactive approaches.
 Both undergraduate and postgraduate degree programs at UVB are taught in English or Dutch and English.

 5. University of Antwerp

-We hope that this article on the Best English-taught Universities in Belgium was helpful.
-Make sure to also check out the Available Programs in Europe!
+We hope this article on the best English-taught universities in Belgium was helpful.
+For more information about studying in Belgium or Europe, make sure to check out the Belgium Page and the Available Programs in Europe for International Students!

 About the Author: Hyun Lee